danintel/sawtooth-faq/glossary.rst

 Consensus algorithm
     Method to decide what block to add next to a blockchain Classical Consensus
-    Uses an agreement or voting mechanism (vs. Nakamoto-style consensus) Crypto
+    Uses an agreement or voting mechanism to select a leader (vs. Nakamoto-style consensus) E.g., PBFT and Raft
+Crypto
     Cryptography--encryption, authentication, and hashing.
 It does not mean blockchain or digital currency Dapps